Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 ##### !end-answer
 ##### !explanation

-a| Check that the database exists locally using `psql` - We should check if the database exists and create one if it is not present.
+* Check that the database exists locally using `psql` - We should check if the database exists and create one if it is not present.

-b| Check that the database connection string doesn’t have typos - If we misspell any part of the connection string, we will not be able to connect to the database.
+* Check that the database connection string doesn’t have typos - If we misspell any part of the connection string, we will not be able to connect to the database.

-c| Check that app.config['SQLALCHEMY_TRACK_MODIFICATIONS'] is set to False - This setting doesn't affect our ability to reach the database
+* Check that app.config['SQLALCHEMY_TRACK_MODIFICATIONS'] is set to False - This setting doesn't affect our ability to reach the database

-d| Check that we are setting app.config['SQLALCHEMY_DATABASE_URI'] in `__init__.py` - We need to give this dictionary key the value of our database connection string for Flask to know where the database is.
+* Check that we are setting app.config['SQLALCHEMY_DATABASE_URI'] in `__init__.py` - We need to give this dictionary key the value of our database connection string for Flask to know where the database is.

 ##### !end-explanation
 ### !end-challenge